holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             agent_key: AgentPubKey,

             // The unique identifier for an installed app in this conductor.
-            // If not specified, it will be derived from the app name in the bundle manifest.
+            // If not specified, it will be derived from the app name in the
+            // bundle manifest.
             installed_app_id: Option<String>,

-            // Optional proof-of-membrane-membership data for any cells that require it,
+            // Optional proof-of-membrane-membership data for any cells that
-            // keyed by the RoleName specified in the app bundle manifest.
+            // require it, keyed by the `RoleName` specified in the app bundle
+            // manifest.
             membrane_proofs: HashMap<RoleName, MembraneProof>,

-            // Optional: overwrites all network seeds for all DNAs of Cells created by this app.
-This does not affect cells provisioned by the `UseExisting strategy`.
+            // Optional: overwrites all network seeds for all DNAs of Cells
+            // created by this app.
+This does not affect cells provisioned by
+            // the `UseExisting` strategy.
             network_seed: Option<Vec<u8>>,

-            // If app installation fails due to genesis failure, normally
+            // If app installation fails due to genesis failure, normally the
-            // the app will be immediately uninstalled.
-When this flag is set,
+            // app will be immediately uninstalled.
+When this flag is set, the
-            // the app is left installed with empty cells intact.
-This can
+            // app is left installed with empty cells intact.
+This can be useful
-            // be useful for using `GraftRecordsOntoSourceChain` or diagnostics.
+            // for using `GraftRecordsOntoSourceChain` or diagnostics.
             ignore_genesis_failure: bool,
         }
         ```

     * **Return Value**: The returned value MUST contain the `AppInfo` data structure (which is also retreivable after installation via the `GetAppInfo` API), and is defined as:

         ```rust